 Another unique feature that contributed to the lasting nature of the engine was the crankshaft main bearings that were not only located and secured vertically in the normal way, but also horizontally braced.
 This gave the bottom end of the engine phenomenal strength and rigidity with warranty claims for terminal failure being virtually unheard of.

 Our very own Leyland & AEC also had respected engine ranges with the 680 and AV690 respectively and as the 1960s progressed, squeezed more power from them.
-The Leyland680 engine in power plus tune developed 200bhp but not without problems of cylinder head gasket issues.
+The Leyland 680 engine in its exiting sounding power plus tune developed 200 or 220bhp but not without problems of cylinder head gasket issues.
 Gardner responded with the 6LXB vertical or 6HLXB in horizontal form putting out 180bhp amazingly with hardly any noticeable difference in fuel consumption.

 So talented was Hugh Gardner that thermal efficiency of this variant was a shade over 40% – a figure unmatched before, and maximum torque was developed at a staggeringly low 975–1100rpm.
 Even maximum power was achieved at only 1850rpm where nearly all other rivals figures were gained at 2000 or 2100rpm.

 A large capacity engine working well within its design capabilities were key to a long trouble free life.
 Leyland bus for example, were very reluctant to specify Gardner power units, but following some catastrophic disasters, notably with their fixed head 500 series and the impressive yet mortally under developed AEC/Leyland 800 V8 had to offer 6LXB in later model National buses.
 Bristol who was also in the BL group sold, thousands of RE and VRT buses with Gardner as the standard engine.